Quick overview:

 The tools

-For my work in the registry, I use the registry editor from TuneUp Utilities 200(x).
+I use the registry editor of TuneUp Utilities 200(x) for my work in the registry.
 This has the advantage that bookmarks can be created for the edited keys.
 A very practical feature for frequent changes.
 However, everyone can choose which tool they want to use.
 The basic principle remains the same.

 Most people will probably use the RegEditor from XP.
-This can be used by [Win]+[R] --> regedit --> ENTER can be called up conveniently.
+This can be conveniently called up with [Win]+[R] --> regedit --> ENTER.

 The right key

-In its original state, this contains the subfolders DefaultIcon, InProcServer32, shell and ShellFolder (Figure 1).
+In its original state, this contains the subfolders DefaultIcon, InProcServer32, shell and ShellFolder (image 1).

 We now right-click on this key and select Export.
 This gives us the option to return to the original state if something goes wrong.

-We are concerned with the folder shellwhich contains the entries find (Entry Search... in the context menu) and Manage (Entry Manage) contains.
+We are concerned with the shell folder, which contains the entries find (entry Search... in the context menu) and Manage (entry Manage).

-Each subfolder that is set up here appears immediately under its assigned name in the context menu of Workplace.
+Each subfolder that is created here appears immediately under its assigned name in the context menu of Workplace.

-In order to bring some order to the keys, I recommend starting them with a specific letter or special character that is always the same.
+In order to bring a certain order to the keys, I recommend starting them with a specific letter or special character that is always the same.
 I have chosen an @.
-This means that the keys you define yourself always remain at the top of the folder.
+This way, the self-defined keys always remain the front ones in the folder.

-In the right window of the shell subfolder I have a key of type Character string with name Comment and content "All keys with the @ character are self-defined.
-[Date] AranankA".
-Comments of this type can be created at will and without any effect on the system.
-They make the contents traceable later.
+In the right-hand window of the shell subfolder, I have created a key of the type String with the name Comment and the content "All keys with the @ character are self-defined.
+[Date] AranankA" are created.
+Comments of this type can be created arbitrarily and without any effect on the system.
+They make the content traceable later on.

-We now right-click on the shell folder icon and select the entry New --> Key create an empty key.
-We call this "@ My test folder" (Fig. 2).
+We now create an empty key by right-clicking on the shell folder icon and selecting New --> Key.
+We call this "@ My test folder" (image 2).

 Setting up the first additional key

-Even now, right-clicking on the workstation icon produces a result (Fig. 2a), which at most produces a system warning when clicked (Fig. 2b).
+Right-clicking on the workstation icon already produces a result (Fig. 2a), which at most produces a system warning when clicked on (Fig. 2b).

-Next, we set up a key in the "@ My test folder" folder we just created with the name command (Figure 3).
+Next, we set up a key with the name command in the folder "@ My test folder" that we have just created (Figure 3).
 This name is not freely selectable!

-In this right-hand window, we now create a new value again by right-clicking: Type REG_EXPAND_SZ (extended character string) with name (default value).
-We leave the Data area empty (Fig. 4).
+In this right-hand window, we now create a new value again by right-clicking: Type REG_EXPAND_SZ (extended string) with name (default value).
+We leave the Data area empty (image 4).

 REGEDIT4